agrodet/Tatoeba-playground/README.md

 Another indication that the notebook is working is the tab icon of your browser.
 During work, the usual notebook icon becomes an hourglass.

-### It's not clear to me what items I can or should modify or not.
+### It's not clear to me what items I can or should modify.
 Basically, there are four kinds of cells: explanation cells, function definition cells, variable definition cells, and output cells.
 Note that these are custom names, not conventional ones.
 **Explanation cells** contain only text, usually explaining what the following cells do.
 There is no reason to modify them.
 **Output cells** display results or information about the results.
-They cannot be modified and appeared after execution of cells providing results.
+They cannot be modified and appear after execution of cells providing results.
 **Function definition cells** define functions called with the variables you will set in variable definition cells.
-They are the ones starting by **def**.
+They are the ones starting with **def**.
 These can be modified if you know what you are doing, but in general, they provide the default results as detailed in the explanation cell(s) above them.
 **Variable definition cells** are the ones you should modify.
-Set your target language, the user whose sentences you want to check, etc. Usually, explanation cells explain what part of the variable definition cell should be modified (in most cases, that is the right part of the equal `=` sign).
+Set your target language, the user whose sentences you want to check, etc. Usually, explanation cells explain which part of the variable definition cell should be modified (in most cases, the part to the right of the equal `=` sign).

 A common pattern is the following
 ```